sdistefano/mcp-cookidoo/prompt.md

 Briefly analyze the structure, times, and temperatures of the existing recipes.

-Step 3: Recipe Creation and Validation
+Step 3: Recipe Creation and Validation (New Recipe)

 Create the content for the new recipe: